2023-01-19 data

 I impose discreteness on the definition of data because, while there clearly exists ambiguity in the real world, you will not witness such ambiguity in recorded data.
 A measurement always classifies, and therefore discretizes, observations into “this” or “that”, each of which has clear conceptual bounds.
 For example, imagine you’re tasked with counting the number of seats in a large auditorium.
 You may record 186 or 187 seats, but you will never record “not sure” - even if you are!
 The final, recorded measurement admits no uncertainty.
 The data collapses any ambiguity inherent in the initial observation.

 This process of measurement in fact underlies the fundamental distinction between information and data: information can be ambiguous, while data is not.
 You may have information that there are many chairs in the auditorium, but you do not have data until you assign a discrete value to that information.
 Information retains its intrinsic ambiguity and pliability.
-Data, on the other hand, is always coerced into clearly defined units.
+Data, on the other hand, is coerced into clearly defined units.

 Image credit: DALL-E